 Meniscus tears will eventually lead to degenerative arthritis.
 Determine the underlying cause of the weakness and instability; stop the degenerative process with regenerative injection treatments and you can halt the progression of arthritis.

 Regardless of the diagnosis – meniscus repair should be holistic – the whole knee should be treated with Prolotherapy to strengthen instability issues.
-Surgery can only address a specific damage, comprehensive Prolotherapy to the Meniscus including stem cells and blood platelets seeks to achieve healing the whole knee.
+Meniscal tears are never isolated.
+Any injury affects all the structures of the joint.
+Surgery can only address a specific structure, comprehensive Prolotherapy to the Meniscus including stem cells and blood platelets seeks to achieve healing of the whole knee.